How to Display Recent Tweets in WordPress with Twitter Widgets

 If you want to add a single tweet to your blog post using WordPress widget, go to the backend of that post or page.
 Click on the “plus” icon to open the list of available Gutenberg blocks and search for the Twitter block.
 Click on it and paste the link to your tweet.

-If you want to add a single tweet to your blog post using Twitter’s embed code, go to this link.
+If you want to add a single tweet to your blog post using Twitter’s embed code, go to Twitter Publish page.
 Paste the tweet URL and generate the embed code by clicking on the arrow on the right side.

 On your website, go to the article’s backend.
 Click on the “plus” sign in the upper left corner of the text editor.
 You will see a list of the available blocks.
 If you cannot see the “custom HTML” block, type it in the search bar to find it.
 Click on this block and paste the embed code.